her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 ### Advanced Features

 #### Personalization
-The more you interact with Ara, the better she understands:
+The more you interact with Aara, the better she understands:
 - Your communication preferences
 - Your health priorities
 - Your lifestyle constraints
 - Your comfort level with different topics

 #### Context Building
-Help Ara help you better by providing:
+Help Aara help you better by providing:
 - Your age range (if comfortable)
 - Relevant medical history
 - Current medications or treatments